Audio Version Available

 Once, when we were shopping for groceries in a supermarket, I suddenly saw everyone running.
 People were screaming, shrieking, and running very fast.

-I didn’t know what was happening.
+As a Singaporean in Ukraine, I didn’t know what was happening.
 Our local guide quickly loaded us into his car, and drove us to the forest.
 Having never done National Service, I remember thinking to myself, “Forest can hide meh?”

 But I just followed.